jonase/eastwood/README.next.md

 Linter names are given in the previous section.
 Available options for specifying which linters are enabled or disabled are:

 * `:linters` Linters to use.
-If not specified, all linters except those mentioned as 'disabled by default' above are used.
+If not specified, same as `[:default]`, which is all linters except those documented as 'disabled by default'.
 * `:exclude-linters` Linters to exclude
 * `:add-linters` Linters to add.
 The final list of linters is the set specified by `:linters`, taking away all in `:excluded-linters`, then adding all in `:add-linters`.

+The keyword `:all` in any of the collections of linters listed above will be replace with the collection of all linters.
+The keyword `:default` will be replaced with the collection of default linters.
+Thus `:linters [:all]` enables all linters, even those disabled by default, and `:linters [:all] :exclude-linters [:default]` enables only those that are disabled by default.

 Note that you can add Eastwood options to a user-wide Leiningen `profiles.clj` file or to your project's `project.clj` file if you